-To the uninitiated, volcano surfing sounds like something the Human Torch does in his downtime, but it’s a real activity and it’s not as terrifying or life-threatening as you might think.
+To the uninitiated, volcano surfing, also known as volcano boarding, sounds like something the Human Torch does in his downtime, but it’s a real activity and it’s not as terrifying or life-threatening as you might think.

 What Is Volcano Surfing?

 As you probably guessed, volcano surfing doesn’t involve riding lava as it bubbles down volcanic slopes.

 It does take place on the slopes of volcanos, though, with riders gliding over volcanic ash.